dekellum/hyperx/README.md

 [Hyper]: https://github.com/hyperium/hyper

-## Minimum supported rust version (MSRV)
+## Minimum supported rust version

-1.27.2
+MSRV := 1.27.2

-The project will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version.
+The crate will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version.

 ## License